 Another legend says that Maha Vishnu killed demons who were troubling the sages in a moment or Nimish, hence the place got its name.

 Sri Ram after returning from Sri Lanka performed an Ashwamedha Yagna, that was also performed at Naimisharanya.
 It is the same place where Devi Sita went back to earth.
 I wonder if it formed a part of Kosala Kingdom in his times.

 Read More – Ramayana Temples in Sri Lanka

 Read More – Kushti at Tulsi Akhada in Varanasi

 Adi Shankaracharya visited Naimisharanya when he was going around the country.
 Poet Surdas lived here.
-References to Naimisharanya are found in literature from Vaishnava saints of Tamil country.
+References are found in literature from Vaishnava saints of Tamil country.
 Mahabharata was spoken here during a congregation of saints headed by Rishi Shaunak.

 Amavasya or the new moon day is considered very holy to take a dip here.
 There is an 84 Kos Yatra that takes place around Naimisharanya from the Amavasya to Purnima (new moon to full moon) of the lunar month of Phalgun.

 Places to Visit at Naimisharanya

 - Sri Lalita Devi Mandir